Shrink Resistant Exhibit

-The 1988 publication of Shrink Resistant was a milestone in English Canadian survivor culture, the first collective representation of the experiences of women and men who had been patients in psychiatric institutions.
+The 1988 publication of Shrink Resistant was a milestone in English Canadian survivor culture, the first collective representation of the experiences of people who had been patients in psychiatric institutions.
 Produced by the Vancouver alternative publisher, New Star Press, Shrink Resistant was deeply and deliberately political.
-It was about giving voice to the silenced, about speaking out, and speaking back to oppression, to forced treatment, and to professional power.
+It was about giving voice to the silenced, about speaking out and speaking back to oppression, to forced treatment, and to professional power.

-As editors Bonnie Burstow and Don Weitz pointed out when we interviewed them, the book was very much a product of a particular historical moment, a time when there was a zeitgeist to make public that which had been hidden, and for the disempowered to come together and take political action.
-This may mean that the publication of Shrink Resistant was connected to patient activism and new openness about stigmatized medical conditions among AIDS and breast cancer patients in the otherwise conservative period of the late 1980s.
+As editors Bonnie Burstow and Don Weitz pointed out when interviewed, the book was a product of a particular historical moment, a time when there was a zeitgeist to make public that which had been hidden, and for the disempowered to come together and take political action.
+This connects the publication of Shrink Resistant to patient activism and new openness about stigmatized medical conditions among AIDS and breast cancer patients in the conservative period of the late 1980s.

 The overarching theme of the Survivor Culture exhibits on this site is a justifiably laudatory tale of marginalized survivor voices finding a public forum.
 This exhibit includes this theme, but also illuminates a backstory of high hopes and unmet expectations.
 No mainstream publisher would take on the book, and no other alternative press had expressed interest when New Star came forward with an offer.
 Yet, the editors wanted a bigger public canvas for the collection than they got, and they remain ambivalent at best about the role of their publisher in marketing and promoting the book that was so important to them.
 Others involved in Shrink Resistant, like politician and activist David Reville, see New Star as the heroine of the moment, the only midwife willing to deliver such a book.